SoK: Security of Cyber-Physical Systems Under Intentional Electromagnetic Interference Attacks

 Sample Manipulation

 Sample Manipulation is the process of designing the IEMI's time-varying waveform based on the malicious voltages that the adversary wants the target samplers to receive, which would result in manipulated data in the software space.
-This consists of three key elements:
+This consists of (1) reverse engineering the working principle of the target system to map desired state transitions to required samples, i.e., state-sample mapping, (2) applying timing controls to align the induced IEMI signals with internal timing of the target, and (3) applying amplitude controls to trick the target sampler into perceiving desired values.

-Reverse engineering enables the adversary to find a state-sample mapping function R(·) that predicts a viable sequence of required samples:
+Specifically, reverse engineering on Equations (1) and (2) enables the adversary to find a state-sample mapping function \(\mathcal{R}(\cdot)\) that predicts a viable sequence of required samples:

-The IEMI signal that an adversary generates can be modeled as a baseband signal modulated onto a carrier signal:
+Furthermore, the IEMI signal that an adversary needs to generate in Equation (3) can be modeled as a baseband signal \(b(t)\) modulated onto a carrier signal, i.e.,

 IEMI Threat Models

-Factors of common IEMI threat models map to the parameters in the coupling, sampling, and state transition functions.
-Physical deployment conditions that affect coupling feasibility are abstracted into the coupling channels characterized by transfer function T(·).
-For example, metal enclosures and better grounding generally result in lower transfer efficiencies compared to plastic devices without proper grounding (victimEnclosure ∈ {Metal, Plastic, None, Decapsulated}), increasing attack difficulties.
+Factors of common IEMI threat models can be mapped to the parameters in \(\mathcal{T}(\cdot)\), \(\mathcal{S}[\cdot]\), and \(\mathcal{P}[\cdot]\).
+Physical deployment conditions that affect coupling feasibility can be abstracted into the coupling channels characterized by \(\mathcal{T}(\cdot)\).
+For example, metal enclosures and better grounding generally result in lower transfer efficiencies compared to plastic devices without proper grounding, increasing attack difficulties.

 Key Observations